Scott Steinert

 Scott Steinert (1962 – 4 November 1997) was an American outlaw biker and gangster who was a member of the Hells Angels Motorcycle Club in Montreal, Quebec, Canada.
-He is generally regarded as the man who killed a 11-year boy, Daniel Desrochers, with a car bomb on 9 August 1995 during the Hells Angels' war against the Rock Machine.
+He is generally regarded as the man behind the 9 August 1995 car bomb which accidentally killed 11-year-old Daniel Desrochers during the Hells Angels' war against the Rock Machine.

 Early life

-Steinert was born in Beloit, Wisconsin into an upper middle-class family.
+Steinert was born in Beloit, Wisconsin into an upper-middle-class family.
 Steinert's father was a senior executive with the Beloit Corporation and in 1970 he was appointed to a position with the Montreal office of the corporation.
 Steinert spent the rest of his youth growing up in Montreal.
-Fluently bilingual in both French and English, Steinert was described by the journalist Jerry Langton as being "utterly charming" when he wanted to be.
-Steinert had an exceptionally long criminal record with numerous convictions for assault, uttering death threats and narcotics possession.
+Steinert came from a loving home and was spoiled by his upper-class parents.
+Steinert was considered to be an intelligent student, but not one who was academically inclined; he was also a badly behaved child who was frequently in trouble with his teachers.